-No. 19 Michigan beats No. 14 Iowa 10-3
+No. 10 Florida beats No. 7 Auburn 24-13 at Swamp

 ANN ARBOR, Mich.
-(AP) — Zach Charbonnet had a 2-yard touchdown run to give No. 19 Michigan an early double-digit lead and its defense did the rest against No. 14 Iowa, forcing four turnovers and making eight sacks in a 10-3 victory Saturday.
+(AP) — Zach Charbonnet had a 2-yard touchdown run to give Michigan an early double-digit lead and its defense did the rest against Iowa, forcing four turnovers and making eight sacks.

 The Wolverines (4-1, 2-1 Big Ten) were held scoreless over the final three quarters because they could not run or pass effectively, scoring just three points off the Hawkeyes’ turnovers.